woblerr/pgbackrest_exporter/README.md

       --backrest.backup-type=""  Specific backup type for collecting metrics.
 One of: [full, incr, diff].
       --[no-]backrest.database-count
                                  Exposing the number of databases in backups.
+      --backrest.database-parallel-processes=1
+                                 Number of parallel processes for collecting information about databases.
       --[no-]backrest.database-count-latest
                                  Exposing the number of databases in the latest backups.
       --[no-]backrest.verbose-wal